rundeck/docs/docs/learning/howto/acls/group-manage-runner.md

 ## Use Case Description

 Assign a specific Rundeck Group access to manage and create Runners.
-Valid for Process Automation and Runbook Automation only
+Valid for Runbook Automation commercial products only.

 ## Code Description
 Find and replace these values with your own.